davide-f/Teaching/Exercises/README.md

 - `Markdown cells`: they are descriptive cells containing a description of the code being executed in the nearby cells

 In this package, you can find examples for basic programming used for teaching for both julia and python examples.
 A folder is dedicated to each language and appropriate environment files are added to ease the installation and use of the material.

+# The environment

+Please, each folder Julia and Python contains an environment file that can be used to create a new environment with the necessary packages to run the notebooks.

+- In the Julia folder, the environment is contained in the file `Project.toml`
+- In the Python folder, the environment is contained in the file `environment.yml`